 Our research guides our work and powers our campaigns.
 We survey students and community members to learn their needs, then design projects and campaigns to help meet those needs.
-Our focus is on ensuring that young people have the food and nutrition they need to be successful, and eliminating barriers for young people to live healthy lives.
+Our focus is on ensuring that young people have the food & nutrition, mental & emotional health resources, and the transformative justice resources they need to be successful and eliminate barriers for young people to live healthy lives.

 Students want better school food.